giantswarm/onsho/docs/getting_started.md

 $ vi config.yaml
 ```

-Now Mayus configuration is in place and we can build and run the container.
+Now Mayu's configuration is in place and we can build and run the container.

 ```nohighlight
 $ docker build -t mayu .